 Since the analytics SQL query takes time (a few seconds to minutes), it's not a good idea to use synchronous web requests.
 Thus, a background job queue system is needed to handle this - Holistics Concurrent Worker.

 If you'd like to learn more about the technical details, you can read more about it here (link).

 Holistics workers control the number of concurrent database queries that Holistics will send at any point in time to our customer database.
-If we set it the customer to have only 5 workers, that there's no more than 5 concurrent queries running at any point in time, while keeping the other queries in a common queue.
+If we set the customer to have only 5 workers, there are no more than 5 concurrent queries running at any point in time, while keeping the other queries in a common queue.

 Therefore, having more Concurrent Workers increases your querying process for both you and your customers.
 As your business scales, it is also far more cost effective to be charged based on Concurrent Workers compared to the number of visualizations processed.

 Imagine you're a tourist who just landed in your favorite country.
 There are many people like you who are also visiting this country.
 If there aren't any controls, it is likely that there will be chaos and the airport would shut down.

 Custom officers are therefore in place to properly permit travellers to enter the country, ensuring a smooth process.
 The more customs officers available, the faster the travellers can be permitted into the country.
 In this case, customs officers are Holistics Concurrent Workers while the travellers are the queries being sent to the database.

 Holistics' Embedded Analytics feature uses a specific worker type called an Embed Worker.
 These workers solely usage is to support your embedding of Holistics's Dashboards into your webpage or app.